OpenTreeOfLife/reference-taxonomy/doc/method/results.md

 was added to OTT after the study was curated, or the curation task was left incomplete.

-[JAR: measure of how many mapped OTUs come from NCBI, i.e. how close NCBI gets us to the mapping requirement]
+[JAR: measure of how many mapped OTUs come from NCBI, i.e. how close NCBI gets us to the mapping requirement: `python doc/method/otus_in_ncbi.py` = '172440 out of 195675 OTUs are in NCBI' (88%)]

 ### Taxonomic coverage